 EWWW Image Optimizer can help you increase site speed, save storage, and bandwidth all together.
 Upon installation, this plugin will optimize all your pre-loaded images and as well as the new ones.
 It has a smart technology that identifies if your image needs to be converted to another file format for better speed, and it does that for you if you wish.

 You can be sure your images don’t lose any quality in the process, and the best part is, it doesn’t take forever to optimize a ton of images, thanks to their in-server optimization.

-An all-in-one optimization plugin, Hummingbird has everything you need to speed up your site.
-You can do file compression, asset optimization, integrate Cloudflare, and also monitor your performance.
+Hummingbird is an all-in-one optimization plugin with everything you need to speed up your site.
+You can do file compression, optimize asset, integrate Cloudflare, and monitor your performance.
 Apart from that, you can:

 There’s a lot more to this premium plugin, and you can try them all using their 7-day free trial.
 If site speed is your main concern (like all of us), then you should definitely check this one out.

 Turn your heavy images lighter with Imagify.
 It can optimize all your existing and new images without sacrificing any quality.
 The great thing is you do not have to do any of it manually.
 After installing this plugin, it’ll automatically start optimizing and save you a massive amount of time.

 You can get started for free and then upgrade to a premium plan if needed.